CRAG666/code_runner.nvim/README.md

 }
 ```

-It is important that you know that the configuration in json is given priority, but if you prefer to configure everything in lua, do not add the filetype_path and project_path options, and configure over the filetype and project options, below is a configuration in pure lua:
+It is important that you know that configuration is given priority in pure lua, but if you prefer to configure in json, do not add the options filetype and project, and configure over the options filetype_path and project_path (these are paths of the os where your file is json), then you have a configuration in pure lua:

 ```lua
 require('code_runner').setup {